President of the Hellenic Parliament: Constitutional powers

 According to the Constitution of Greece, in the event of a temporary absence of the president of the Hellenic Republic on account of illness, travel abroad or similar circumstances, the speaker of the parliament serves as acting president, and exercises the powers of the state president until the president resumes his functions, and in the event that the presidency falls vacant as a result of death or resignation or for any other reason, until the election of a new president.

-The election of the Speaker of the Parliament is one of the most important moments in the operation of the Parliament, not only because the office of the Speaker of the Parliament is significant in itself, but also because the secret vote for the election of the Speaker constitutes the first opportunity for the assessment of the cohesiveness of the majority in Parliament.
+The election of the Speaker of the Parliament is one of the most important moments in the operation of the Parliament, not only because the office of the Speaker of the Parliament is significant in itself, but also because the vote for the election of the Speaker constitutes the first opportunity for the assessment of the cohesiveness of the majority in Parliament.
 The Speaker is elected by the absolute majority of the total number of the MPs (i.e. by 151 votes).
 If this majority is not attained, the vote is repeated, and the candidate who gets the most votes is elected.

 Role

 The Speaker of the Parliament directs the business of the Parliament, represents the Parliament, is responsible for the enforcement of disciplinary measures against parliamentarians, and generally, is the head of all the services of the Parliament and possesses all the responsibilities bestowed on him or her by the Constitution, the Standing Orders, or stemming from the principle of independence of Parliament.
 In other words, the Speaker has the final say on all matters that concern the inner workings of Parliament.

-The Speaker is third in line in the Order of Precedence of the State, following the President of the Republic and the Prime Minister and preceding the leader of the Opposition.
+The Speaker is third in line in the Order of Precedence of the State, so the following of the President of the Republic and the Prime Minister and preceding the leader of the Opposition, is the president.
 Additionally, the Speaker stands in pro tempore for the President of the Republic when the latter is abroad for a prolonged period of time, passes away, resigns, is deposed, or is hindered from performing his or her duties for any reason whatsoever.